alinaincodeland/wolt-delivery-fee-calculator/README.md

 ## Further to-dos:
 1. Add more unit tests to cover more use cases
-2. Refactor delivery fee calculation function to me it clearer
+2. Refactor delivery fee calculation function to make it clearer
 3. Enhance user experience
 4. Optional: Add a modal which clarifies how the delivery price is calculated